Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-- If the destination location matches the form of `Multilocation { parents: 1, interior: Here }`, the message will be routed through UMP.
+- If the destination location matches the form of `Location { parents: 1, interior: Here }`, the message will be routed through UMP.
   The UMP channel is available by default.
-- If the destination matches the form of `Multilocation { parents: 1, interior: X1(Parachain(para_id)) }`, the message will be routed through XCMP.
+- If the destination matches the form of `Location { parents: 1, interior: X1(Parachain(para_id)) }`, the message will be routed through XCMP.
   As of today, an HRMP channel should be established before the message can be routed.

 ---v